-Originally called the "Middle Way", Buddhism was established by a man named Siddhartha Gautama - later known as the Buddha - after he had a spiritual awakening at the age of 35.
+Followed today by approximately 300 million people around the world, Buddhism was originally called the "Middle Way".
+Established by a man named Siddhartha Gautama - later known as the Buddha - after he had a spiritual awakening at the age of 35.

 Buddhism is a way of training and developing the mind toward Nirvana, a state of mind giving insight into the true nature of reality.